a guide to gluten-free baking

 Want to know how and why?
 Watch this video on how to make your own gluten-free all-purpose flour mix.
 We tried to make it easy for you there.

-And if you want your baked goods to be more whole-grain than white, check out this post on how to make a whole-grain flour mix.
+And if you want your baked goods to be more whole-grain than white, check out this post on how to make your own whole-grain flour blend.

 After you have shaken your flours in a big container, and the flours settle into one flour that is one color, what do you have?
 Flour.
 Use that flour for baking cookies, muffins, quick breads, pancakes, waffles, and biscuits.
 You’re done.